LucaNyckees/recommendation_system/README.md

 # Recommendation System for Amazon Products with enhanced BERT classifier

 ## Description
-We download Amazon product reviews data from https://amazon-reviews-2023.github.io/ and perform various NLP tasks.
+We download Amazon product reviews data from https://amazon-reviews-2023.github.io/, load them to a postgres database and develop a recommender system.
-- perform sentiment analysis using TextBlob
+- embed reviews using a pre-trained embedding BERT or TF-IDF method
-- train a BERT classifier on user ratings to enhance the sentiment analysis pipeline
+- build a sentiment classifier (compare various models amongst random forests, gradient boosting and BERT)
-- create interactive dashboard for sentiment analysis
+- create an interactive dashboard for data visualization and model performance analysis
-- implement a recommendation system using TF-IDF method
+- implement the recommendation system
-- wrap up recommendation system as FastAPI application
+- wrap up the app using FastAPI routes and dockerinzing it

 ## People
 - Luca Nyckees